 Jefferson Library Collections

-The Jefferson Library has over 5,000 titles, and another 5,000 in departmental libraries throughout the Foundation.
-These libraries include Archaeology, the Center for Historic Plants, Curatorial, Guides, Education, Papers of Thomas Jefferson: Retirement Series, and Robert H. Smith International Center for Jefferson Studies at Kenwood.
+The Jefferson Library has over 15,000 titles, and another 5,000 in Thomas Jefferson Foundation departmental libraries.
+These libraries include Archaeology, the Thomas Jefferson Center for Historic Plants, Curatorial, Guides, Education, Papers of Thomas Jefferson: Retirement Series, and Robert H. Smith International Center for Jefferson Studies at Kenwood.
 We also provide access to over 80,000 e-book titles through subscription databases.

-The collection of about 4,000 reels of microfilm and 3,000 microfiche cards contains the papers of Thomas Jefferson from the Library of Congress, Massachusetts Historical Society, University of Virginia, Henry E. Huntington Library, Missouri Historical Society, New York Historical Society, Historical Society of Pennsylvania, Colonial Williamsburg, and the American Philosophical Society.
-The Rice Papers are also available on microfilm, as well as several newspaper runs from the late eighteenth and early nineteenth centuries.
+The library's collection of about 4,000 reels of microfilm and 3,000 microfiche cards contains the papers of Thomas Jefferson from the Library of Congress, Massachusetts Historical Society, University of Virginia, Henry E. Huntington Library, Missouri Historical Society, New York Historical Society, Historical Society of Pennsylvania, Colonial Williamsburg, and the American Philosophical Society.
+Also available are the Rice Papers, several historic newspaper runs, American city directories (1790 – 1860), and 18th century French art sources.

 Audio and Video Collection

-The Jefferson Library has over a thousand videos, DVDs, audio CDs and audio cassettes.
-These include both commercially-produced documentaries and Foundation-produced materials such as lectures and interviews.
+The Jefferson Library has over one thousand videos, DVDs, audio CDs and cassettes.
+These include both commercially-produced documentaries in the circulating collection and Foundation-produced recordings of events, lectures, and interviews in the archives.

-There are over 1300 books in our Special Collections dealing with Jefferson, his writings, his contemporaries, and area history, including the Howard C. Rice Collection of over 450 books and 60 binders on 18th-century France and on Americans who lived there.
+There are over 1900 books in our Special Collections dealing with Jefferson, his writings, his contemporaries, and history of his era.

 Some titles owned by Thomas Jefferson are on display in The Library (Book Room) at Monticello.

-The Architectural Image Collection consists of approximately 2000 photocopies, post cards, photographs, and drawings of Monticello's interior, exterior, and grounds, dating from Jefferson's time through the present.
+- Monticello Architectural Image Collection consists of approximately 3000 photocopies, photographs, and drawings of Monticello's interior, exterior, and grounds, dating from Jefferson's time through the present.
 View the finding aid here.